jackycute/remark-gemoji-to-emoji/readme.md

 ### `remark().use(gemojiToEmoji)`

-Transform gemoji shortcodes into emoji unicodes (for example, `:smile:` into 😄).
+Transform gemoji shortcodes into emoji unicodes (like `:smile:` into 😄).

 ## License